Constitution of Ursundova

 We, the Citizens, Clergy, and Nobility of the Kingdom of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and and establish this Constitution as the supreme law of our nation.

 I. Establishment of Estates

 II.
-The Citizenry
+The First Estate

 IV.
-The Nobility
+The Third Estate

 A. The Royal Authority

 The Royal Authority, be they a King or Queen, shall bear final and ultimate responsibility for the safety and prosperity of the realm.
 If lawfully married, the spouse of the Royal Authority may share in all responsibilities.
 Executive authority shall be vested in the Royal Authority, in Barons as are created by the Royal Authority, and in the Lords of the various Ridings of the Kingdom.

 The Royal Authority shall be ultimately responsible for the enforcement and execution of law within the Kingdom.
 No proposal of legislative authorities shall become law without the signature and seal of the Royal Authority.
 Laws bearing the signature and seal of the Royal Authority shall supercede any law, save this Constitution.

 The Royal Authority shall serve as the Commander-in-Chief for all Kingdom military forces.
 He or she may require the opinion, in writing, of the members of his or her Privy Council upon any subject relating to the duties of their respective offices.
 He or she shall have the authority to negotiate treaties and alliances with other nations and powers, as well as to declare war and sue for peace.
 He or she shall have the right of judicial review as pertains to any matter presented to a magistrate of the Kingdom, rendering his or her own judgment on the matter.
 He or she shall have the right to grant reprieves and pardons for offenses against the Kingdom.